kieranlavelle/interview-project/README.md

 ```

 ### Service Provider Ratings
 When designing the API I did not want to make `review_rating` an attribute of a service provider that could be edited.
-I decided to create a seperate entity `Rating` which can be created over the API.
-The `review_rating` for a given service provider is the average of all of the `review_rating`'s for that service provider, if there are no ratings, their rathing is 0.
+I decided to create a separate entity `Rating` which can be created over the API.
+The `review_rating` for a given service provider is the average of all of the `review_rating`'s for that service provider, if there are no ratings, their rating is 0.

 ### Users
 I chose to add the notion of a user into the API.
 This is exposed through the header `user_id`, which is a `UUID` that several of the endpoints require.
-The motivation for adding this was that for some of the endpoints *_specifically, the post, put & delete ones_*, we want to make sure that the user taking the action, is that same user that owns the resource they're trying to modify.
+The motivation for adding this was that for some of the endpoints *_specifically, the post, put & delete ones_*, we want to make sure that the user taking the action, is the same user that owns the resource they're trying to modify.
 This feature was also useful for adding reviews, as we want to know which user's left a review.

 ## Task 3
 Task 3 is exposed through the endpoint `GET: /v1_0/service-providers/recommend`.
 This endpoint returns a paginatable list of service providers ordered from most appropriate to least appropriate.
 There are multiple service providers returned when multiple of them match the conditions provided over the API.